-The dispute resolution mechanism consists of resolution through courts and resolution alternative to courts.
-This course deals exclusively with the latter, emphasizing solely on the Arbitration and Conciliation Act, 1996.
-An analysis is made into arbitration agreements, arbitral tribunals, the proceedings, awards and appeals against the tribunal, enforcement of certain foreign awards and principles of conciliation.
+The dispute resolution mechanism consists of olution through courts and resolution alternative to urts.
+This course deals exclusively with the latter, iphasizing solely on the Arbitration and Conciliation t, 1996.
+An analysis is made into arbitration agreements, sitral tribunals, the proceedings, awards and appeals ainst the tribunal, enforcement of certain foreign awards d principles of conciliation.

-Law of Evidence
+w of Evidence

-The Law of Evidence is concerned with the fact-finding investigation implicit in the trial process.
-On the basis of the Indian Evidence Act, 1982 with the latest amendments and cases decided by the High Courts and the Supreme Court, it deals with the manner in which evidence has to be presented, the facts which may be proved as items of evidence and the facts which may not be adduced as evidence.
-Although the course covers both civil and criminal trials, the emphasis is on criminal trials wherein the exclusionary rules of evidence are perceived to have a more significant impact.
+The Law of Evidence is concerned with the fact-ding investigation implicit in the trial process.
+On the sis of the Indian Evidence Act, 1982 with the latest tendments and cases decided by the High Courts and Supreme Court, it deals with the manner in which dence has to be presented, the facts which may be oved as items of evidence and the facts which may not be duced as evidence.
+Although the course covers both civil d criminal trials, the emphasis is on criminal trials terein the exclusionary rules of evidence are perceived to ve a more significant impact.

-Semester IV
+mester IV

-Law of Contract II
+w of Contract II

-This course integrates the advanced principles of the Indian Contract Act, 1872 of bailment, agency, pledge, indemnity and guarantee with the Indian Partnership Act, 1932, the Sale of Goods Act, 1939 and other specific contracts like hire - purchase agreements.
+This course integrates the advanced principles of the lian Contract Act, 1872 of bailment, agency, pledge, lemnity and guarantee with the Indian Partnership Act, 32, the Sale of Goods Act, 1939 and other specific stracts like hire - purchase agreements.